RenewalRate.ca

 The floor exists because lenders need an administrative fee threshold for breaking a contract that does not depend on rate movements.
 Variable-rate mortgages typically use only the three-months-interest method (no IRD), so for variable holders the floor is always the answer regardless of cycle direction.

-How the Big Six compute IRD: posted-rate methodology
+How do the Big Six banks compute IRD?

-RBC, TD, Scotiabank, BMO, CIBC, and National Bank all use posted-rate IRD with a discount-margin reduction.
-The computation has three inputs.
+RBC, TD, Scotiabank, BMO, CIBC, and National Bank publish posted-rate IRD methodologies on their consumer prepayment-charge pages.
+The structural form of the calculation has three inputs:

 First, the lender's posted rate at the time you signed your current term.
 This is not what you actually paid; it is the lender's published five-year fixed rate on the day your mortgage started.
-Posted rates are generally 100 to 200 basis points above what well-qualified borrowers actually receive.
-As of late April 2026, Big Six posted five-year rates run roughly 5.79 to 6.79 per cent, well above current discounted offers around 4.29 to 4.94 per cent.
+Posted rates are materially above what well-qualified borrowers actually receive.
+Big Six posted five-year rates and discounted offers render in the daily-updated rate tables on aggregator pages and on each bank's own site.
+Specific values are time-stamped at capture; check current values at decision time.

 Second, the discount margin you received at origination.
 If your posted rate at signing was 4.79 per cent and your contract rate was 1.79 per cent, your discount margin was 3.00 per cent.
 The lender takes the discount margin as a fixed reduction on the comparison rate.